ripe-money/amplify-nextjs-api-lambda-with-static-ip-tutorial/README.md

 With custom resources, we bypass the convenience functions provided by Amplify and go one level down to work directly using AWS's CDK.
 In this case we're using CDK's `NodejsFunction` to create our Lambda.

 Information about Amplify's backend is normally summarized in the `amplify_outputs.json` file.
 The Next.js app will pick up information here for how to interact with the backend.
-Since Amplify doesn't know the specifics of our custom resource, we will manually append the information using `backend.addOutput()`.
+Since Amplify doesn't know the specifics of our custom resource, we are manually appending the information using `backend.addOutput()`.

 Once you've run `npx ampx sandbox` to deploy this new backend, open `amplify_outputs.json` to find the function name of the deployed Lambda.
 Look it up in your AWS [Lambda dashboard](console.aws.amazon.com/lambda/home).
 Navigate to the dashboard for that Lambda and do a test run to see that it can retrieve its own IP address.
 The result should be an IP address owned by AWS.